len-rtz/wir-2024-relevancers/documentation.md

 ## The Relevancers

 ### Introdcution
-Information Retrieval (IR) is a subfield of computer science concerned with searching and retrieving information relevant to a user's query.
-It plays a role in various applications, including search engines, library catalogs, and recommender systems.
-The use case this project is taking into account is web search.

-The core challenge in IR is bridging the gap between the user's intent expressed in a query and the information stored within a document collection.
-Among multiple other techniques query rewriting and semantic search address this challenge by reformulating or expanding the user's query to improve the retrieval process.
-These techniques aim to capture synonyms, related concepts, and semantic relationships that users might not explicitly include in their initial query.

 This project is part of the Web Information Retrieval course by Prof. Dr. Philipp Schaer at TH Köln.

 Within the context of the MS MARCO retrieval task, we will utilize a baseline retrieval system based on the BM25 ranking model and explore the potential for improvement through query rewriting with RM3, T5 model, and semantic search using sentence transformers.